-You get the drift, services that were great, were serving a purpose but… ieh, more info below.
+You get the drift; great services were serving a purpose but… eh, more info below.

 Dropbox / One Drive / Google Drive:

-All this is great if you are moving pet pictures around, and you’re a home user.
-But usually, nothing comes at free unless you already have given resources.
+All this is great if you are moving pet pictures around and you’re a home user.
+But usually, nothing comes for free unless you already have given resources.
 And lately, I realized after using owncloud; I was no longer using these services.
-(Owncloud replaced all of them, and placed them in the garbage).
+(Owncloud replaced all of them and placed them in the garbage).

-So the odds of 100% data loss are pretty slim, given that I also perform a weekly full backup and a daily differential to another set of gluster-ed drives.
+So the odds of 100% data loss are pretty slim, given that I also perform a weekly full backup and a daily differential to another set of clustered drives.

 In short, I get pretty much free 6 TB storage, which I can share, etc., and better yet… I know where it’s stored and how secure it is.
 Not saying these services weren’t reliable but who the heck knows where those bits were stored.

-I’ve been using Gmail pretty much since it first saw the light, it’s been a great ride but as lovely as it is.
-Other than a pretty easy UI, I wasn’t giving much more than I can already get with my servers.
+I’ve been using Gmail pretty much since it first saw the light; it’s been a great ride, but as lovely as it is.
+Besides a pretty easy UI, I wasn’t giving much more than I can already get with my servers.
 It was pretty much me doing them a favor than the other way.